COLONIAL FREEMAN, WEST VIRGINIA

 Few people know that Simmons is on the south side of Bluestone River while Freeman is on the north side of this river.
 Another Fact: The historic Freeman "Oak Hill Cemetery" is located on the east end of the hill in the picture background.
 John Davis Hewitt and John Freeman along with their wives are buried in this cemetary. ( Our sincere thanks to Bill Myers for his memories, his help in identifying buildings in this picture and furnishing additional historic facts on Freeman and Simmons. )

 Above is a view of Freeman is from a 1916 post card.
 It gives views of all three coal company stores in Freeman in 1916.
 They included the Buckeye Coal & Coke Company Store (Right), Booth Bowen Coal & Coke Company Store (Center) and the Caswell Creek Coak & Coke Compny Store (Left).
-The one room butcher shop is in the midddle of the picture.
-Jones' Hill is in the photogtraph background.
-Oscar "Beef" Bennett, chief of police, had his office in the west end of the "Coon" Freight Station that visible on the Freeman side, (north) of the Bluestone River.
-Simmons Creek runs from the North along the right side of the butcher shop building.
-This creek empties into the Bluestone River at the railroad tressel.
+The one room popular butcher shop is in the midddle of the picture; on the left of the Buckey Coal & Coke Company Stor..
+Jones' Hill housing community is in the photogtraph background.
+Oscar "Beef" Bennett, chief of police, had his office in the west end of the "Coon" Freight Station that visible on the Simmons, WV side, (north) of the Bluestone River.
+Simmons Creek runs from the North along the right side of the butche(left of Buckeye Coal & Coke Company Store .r shop building.
+This creek empties into the Bluestone River at the railroad tressel

 VIEW COLONIAL FREEMAN - 1918